← All Articles

 AI presentations demand specialized technical setups beyond standard conference equipment.
 Plan these requirements 8-10 weeks before your event to avoid last-minute complications.

-Most AI speakers request dual monitor setups with specific configurations.
-The primary display should support 4K resolution (3840 x 2160 pixels) for presentation slides, while the secondary monitor requires at least 1440p resolution for code demonstrations or live data visualizations.
-Position monitors at 45-degree angles to ensure audience visibility from all seating areas.
+Most AI speakers request dual monitor setups with high-resolution displays.
+The primary display should support 4K resolution for presentation slides, while the secondary monitor requires sufficient resolution for code demonstrations or live data visualizations.
+Position monitors at angles that ensure audience visibility from all seating areas.

 Internet connectivity proves critical for cloud-based demonstrations.
-Secure dedicated bandwidth of at least 100 Mbps download and 50 Mbps upload speeds.
+Secure dedicated bandwidth with reliable download and upload speeds.
 Create isolated network segments for speaker devices to prevent bandwidth competition from attendee Wi-Fi usage.
-Test connectivity with actual AI platforms your speaker plans to demonstrate, as services like OpenAI's GPT-4 or Google's Vertex AI have specific latency requirements.
+Test connectivity with actual AI platforms your speaker plans to demonstrate, as services like OpenAI's API or Google's Vertex AI have specific latency requirements for responsive demonstrations.

 Audio systems require special attention for voice-activated demonstrations.
-Standard conference microphones capture frequencies between 100Hz and 8kHz, but AI voice recognition systems perform optimally with extended frequency ranges up to 16kHz.
+AI voice recognition systems perform optimally with clear audio capture and minimal background noise.
 Install directional microphones with active noise cancellation to minimize ambient interference during natural language processing demonstrations.

 Prepare backup systems for every technical component.
 Cloud service outages, though rare, can derail live demonstrations.
 Download offline versions of key demos, prepare video recordings of successful runs, and create local development environments that can operate without internet connectivity.
-Microsoft's Build 2023 conference avoided disaster when Azure experienced regional outages by switching to pre-recorded demonstrations seamlessly.
+Major technology conferences have learned to prepare fallback options after experiencing regional service disruptions, and your event should do the same.

 Internal Team Preparation Checklist